armhunanyan/advanced-nova-media-library/readme.md

 # Laravel Advanced Nova Media Library

+This fork solves all the issues related to custom properties.

 Manage images of [spatie's media library package](https://github.com/spatie/laravel-medialibrary).
 Upload multiple images and order them by drag and drop.